 Defining Altitude

 Altitude, in its simplest form, is the vertical distance of an object or point above a reference level, most commonly mean sea level.
-In the context of geography and meteorology, it's a crucial factor determining temperature, air pressure, and overall climate.
+Which means in the context of geography and meteorology, it's a crucial factor determining temperature, air pressure, and overall climate.
 As altitude increases, air pressure decreases, leading to lower oxygen levels and cooler temperatures.
 This is because the air becomes less dense and has less capacity to retain heat.

 Scientific Foundations

 The scientific principles underlying the effects of altitude are rooted in physics and atmospheric science.
-The decrease in air pressure with increasing altitude is governed by the barometric formula, which relates pressure to density, gravity, and height.
+But the decrease in air pressure with increasing altitude is governed by the barometric formula, which relates pressure to density, gravity, and height.
 This reduction in pressure has a direct impact on the partial pressure of oxygen, meaning there are fewer oxygen molecules available per unit volume of air at higher altitudes.

 Historical Significance